Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise7.md

-# Exercise 3 - Use JTAG to snapshot a device for emulation
+# Exercise 7 - Reverse engineering functionality and finding bugs (continued)

 The goal of this exercise is to ???????.